Located near Plaka, Klima is one of the most picturesque places to see in Milos.

 The tour starts at Pollonia village but there is a transfer service from other villages available if needed.
-You will get to visit the Mining Museum, the salt fields, and Firiplaka Crater, the sulfur mines, and the Aggeria mine and mineral factory.
+You will get to visit the Mining Museum, the salt fields and Firiplaka Crater, the sulfur mines and the Aggeria mines and mineral factory.

-One of the best things about the island group of Cyclades is that they’re located very close to one another.
-This means you get to see two islands at once if you want to!
+One of the best things about the Cyclades is that the islands of the complex are located very close to one another.
+That means you get to see two islands at once if you want to!

 Located only a few miles away from Milos, Kimolos island is a great choice if you’re considering exploring a few extra non-organized beaches.

-It was named after the Greek word for "chalk" because of its white rocks and sand, similar to that of Kleftiko and Sarakiniko in Milos.
+It was named after the Greek word for chalk (kimolia) because of its white rocks and sand, similar to that of Kleftiko and Sarakiniko in Milos.

 A day trip is always a good idea!